pdumais/DumaisLib/README.md

 # DumaisLib
-This is a library containing several utilities for some of my projects.
+This is a library containing several utilities for some projects of Patrick Dumais.
 Previously, the libraries were all individual but it became more simple to just merge all projects together.